Great Early 1950's US Overseas Airways Pilot Wing from Estate of Airline's Founder Dr. Ralph Cox

 Thank you for visiting.
 We hope you will find some vintage artifacts here on our site to add to your collection.

 ARTIFACT: This is a beautiful early 1950's US Overseas Airlines (USOA) pilot wing in unmarked, plated brass and early two-piece construction.
 The airline was founded by dentist, Dr. Ralph Cox who earned his pilot's license flying for the NAVY in WWII.
 Originally known as Ocean Air Tradeways, Dr. Cox changed the airline's name in 1950 to United States Overseas Airways (USOA).
 During the early 1950's USOA did not have scheduled flights.
 Instead, its non-schedule status allowed it to fly several civilian and military operations - including aiding in transport during the Korean War, lending its support towards the creation of the Distant Early Warning (DEW) project, and operated flights worldwide for the Military Air Transport System (MATS).
+It is also speculated that the airline performed some clandestine operations for the Military during the 1950's.
 It operated this way for many years before it began scheduled service in 1959.

 This example came from the estate of the airline's founder Dr. Ralph W.E.
 Cox along with a Captain wing and Cox's USN Pilot wing. (see links below)